maarten-pennings/6502/6gpio/README.md

 ### 6.3.1.
 Concept

 The idea that I had was as follows: the activation signal from the address decoder, the chip select, could trigger a clock pulse of eight D-type flop-flops.
-If we connect the inputs of the flip flops to the 8 address lines, then the output of the flip-flops can drive LEDs.
+If we connect the inputs of the flip-flops to the 8 address lines, then the output of the flip-flops can drive LEDs.

 The cost here is one [octal D flip-flop](https://www.ti.com/lit/ds/symlink/sn54ls273-sp.pdf) IC per 7-segment display.